Petar Musa: FC Dallas

 On 1 February 2024, Musa moved to Major League Soccer side FC Dallas, where he signed a four-year contract, with an option for a further year, as a Designated Player.
 The American club paid a club-record $9.7 million transfer fee, which could rise to $13 million with add-ons.

 Musa made his debut for the club on 2 March against CF Montreal in the 2024 MLS season.
-During stoppage time at the half, Musa scored his first goal for FC Dallas after a VAR check, with an assist from Bernard Kamungo, in the 1-2 loss.
-On 19 June 2024, Musa recorded his first career hat trick in the 5-3 win against Minnesota United FC.
+During stoppage time at the half, Musa scored his first goal for FC Dallas after a VAR check, with an assist from Bernard Kamungo, in the 1–2 loss.
+On 19 June 2024, Musa recorded his first career hat trick in the 5–3 win against Minnesota United FC.

 International career

 Musa began his international career with under-18 level in 2015, for a total of three caps.
 On 14 November 2019, Musa won his first cap for the under-21 side in a 3–1 victory in Lithuania for the 2021 European Championship qualification campaign.
 In March 2021, Musa took part in the 2021 UEFA European Under-21 Championship, helping Croatia to a quarter-final finish, after losing 2–1 to Spain in extra-time.

 He was called up to the senior side by manager Zlatko Dalić on 16 May 2022, for the 2022–23 UEFA Nations League matches against Austria, France and Denmark.
 He made his senior international debut on 25 March 2023, replacing Marko Livaja in the 53rd minute of a 1–1 draw over Wales in the UEFA Euro 2024 qualifiers.

+On 18 May 2026, Musa was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 17 June, he scored his first World Cup goal in their group opener against England to tie the game 2–2 in an eventual 4–2 defeat.

 Personal life

-His father Željko, is a Bosnian Croat hailing from Široki Brijeg.
+His father Željko is a Bosnian Croat hailing from Široki Brijeg.